Prozis 100% Whey Prime Protein Supplement Review

 - Hydrolyzed Whey Protein

-Looking at the ingredients, we immediately concluded that this is not an exclusively Whey protein supplement.
+Looking at the ingredients, we immediately conclude that this is not an exclusively Whey protein supplement.

-It has Whey, Casein and the weak wheat protein.
+It contains Whey, Casein and the weak wheat protein.

 This turns out to be misleading, as the name of the supplement is 100% Whey Prime.

-Finally, it includes traditional and normal flavorings, dyes and thickeners.
+Finally, it includes traditional and normal flavorings, colorings and thickeners.